University Catalogues

 The relevant faculty member should meet with the student(s) to discuss an alleged violation.
 If the faculty member still suspects that a violation has occurred, a report must be promptly filed.

-2. In the case of an alleged Level I or Level II violation, if the student(s) agrees that the incident is a violation of academic integrity, the faculty member shall propose a sanction(s) in consultation with the director.
+2. In the case of an alleged Level I or Level II violation, if the student(s) agrees that the incident is a violation of academic integrity, the faculty member shall propose a sanction(s) in consultation with the Director.

-2. For a Level II violation, if the student agrees to a proposed sanction(s) of lowering an assignment or grade for that course, both the faculty member and the student sign the report and it is forwarded to the director.
-No hearing is required, but the faculty member implements the proposed sanction only after the Academic Integrity Council reviews and approves the sanction.
-Proposed sanctions that are more severe require a hearing.
+2. For a Level II violation, if the student agrees to the proposed sanction(s) no hearing is required unless the student has a prior violation on record.
+The faculty member implements the proposed sanction only after the Academic Integrity Council reviews and approves the sanction.
+Proposed sanctions that are more severe than a majority of Academic Integrity Council members believe are appropriate will require a hearing.

 3. Regardless of level, second violations must go to a hearing.

-4. Regardless of level or prior agreement, the director has the authority to call a hearing with the agreement of the student to resolve the incident in the interest of academic integrity.
+4. Regardless of level or prior agreement, the Director has the authority to call a hearing with the agreement of the student to resolve the incident in the interest of academic integrity.

 5. If it is determined at a hearing that the allegations were unfounded, the report is destroyed.

 6. At a hearing, only the current report and related information will be disclosed when determining whether the student is responsible for the violation.
-Once a student has been found responsible for a violation, the director will disclose prior reports, if any, to the hearing members before sanctions are determined.
-Only records filed with the director are actionable.
+Once a student has been found responsible for a violation, the Director will disclose prior reports, if any, to the hearing members before sanctions are determined.
+Only records filed with the Director are actionable.

-7. Within the university, the existence and contents of all reports are confidential, and will be maintained by the director for seven years.
+7. Within the university, the existence and contents of all reports are confidential, and will be maintained by the Director for seven years.

 V. Academic Integrity Hearing

-A hearing is convened by the director.
+A hearing is convened by the Director.
 The hearing members review evidence of an academic integrity incident, decide if a violation has occurred, and set sanctions with consideration given to the faculty member’s proposed sanction.

 1. Student and Faculty Rights: When a hearing is convened, both faculty and students are entitled to: